nycu-ucr/L25GC/README.md

     * Press [38] to compile x86_64-native-linuxapp-gcc version
     * Press [45] to install igb_uio driver for Intel NICs
-    * Press [49], and type '1024' to setup 1024 2MB hugepages (Entering 1024)
+    * Press [49], and type '1024' to setup 1024 2MB hugepages
     * Press [51] to bind NIC to DPDK driver
       In this example, address '0000:01:00.0' and '0000:01:00.1' are typed (in two distinct [51] operations) to bind enp1s0f0 and enp1s0f1 respectively on Host 2.
     * Press [62] to quit the tool

-    (After these steps, NICs should be bind to DPDK driver)
+    (After these steps, NICs should be bound to DPDK driver)

 2. **Run openNetVM manager first**
     ```shell